nhs-ciao/ciao-pds-fhir/README.md

 Scope / Progress
 ----------------

 NOTE: This is a limited proof-of-concept CIP.
 As part of the ongoing development of CIAO, it may be desiable to develop a full PDS FHIR CIP.
-The discussion around the design of such a CIP will be held in the [CIAO documentation repository](https://github.com/nhs-ciao/ciao-design/tree/master/CIP%20Design)
+The discussion around the design of such a CIP will be held in the [CIAO design repository](https://github.com/nhs-ciao/ciao-design)

 Specific functionality for this proof-of-concept CIP: